frankframework/frank-manual/docs/source/advancedDevelopment/properties/initialization.rst

 #. ``BuildInfo.properties``.
 #. ``DeploymentSpecifics.properties``.

 The Frank!Framework does not require these property files to be present.
-If some of these files do not exist, the Frank!Framework initializes the properties based on the other sources.
+If some of these files do not exist, the Frank!Framework reads the properies files from the above list that do exist.
+The properties are then taken from all read files simultaneously, while the order of precedence is applied when a property exists in multiple files.

 ..
 NOTE::